Book burning: Burning of Voltaire's books (18th century CE)

-Burning anti-slavery books in the American South, 1859–60
+Burning of abolitionist books in the American South (1859–60 CE)

 Following John Brown's raid on Harpers Ferry in 1859, slaveholders and their supporters spread panic about abolitionism, believing that anti-slavery conspiracies would lead to widespread slave revolts.
 Pro-slavery southerners burned books in Mississippi, South Carolina, and Texas, including textbooks from public schools.
 Books that were critical of slavery, or insufficiently supportive of it, were seen as "anti-Southern" by the book-burners.

-Comstock institution dedicated to book burnings in the USA (1873–1950)
+Comstock book burnings in the United States (1873–1950 CE)

 Anthony Comstock's New York Society for the Suppression of Vice, founded in 1873, inscribed book burning on its seal, as a worthy goal to be achieved.
 Comstock's total accomplishment in a long and influential career is estimated to have been the destruction of some 15 tons of books, 284,000 pounds of plates for printing such "objectionable" books, and nearly 4,000,000 pictures.
 All of this material was defined as "lewd" by Comstock's very broad definition of the term – which he and his associates successfully lobbied the United States Congress to incorporate in the Comstock Law.

-Nazi regime (1933)
+Nazi regime (1933 CE)

 The Nazi government decreed broad grounds for burning material "which acts subversively on Nazi Germany's future or strikes at the root of German thought, the German home and the driving forces of German people".

-Allied Powers in Japan after WW2 (1945–1952)
+Allied occupation of Japan (1945–1952 CE)

-Under the occupation of Japan overseen by GHQ, any kind of criticism of the Allies was banned and many of books were prohibited and deleted.
+During the Allied occupation of Japan, GHQ officials banned any kind of criticism of the Allies or "reactionary" political ideas and many books were confiscated and burned.
 Over 7,000 books were destroyed.